patternfly/patternfly-elements/CONTRIBUTING.md

 - Review the documentation.
 - Follow the style/format of the existing code.
 - Write tests for your changes.
-- Keep your change as focused as possible; if there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+- Keep your change as small and focused as possible; if there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Be responsive during code review, as much as possible.

 ## Resources